bobalu113/panterasbox/_posts/2015-06-23-willie-nelson-recap.md

 category: blog
 layout: blog
 ---

-Saw Willie Nelson at the Mountain Winery last night, some highlights:
+Saw Willie Nelson at the Mountain Winery last night, here's some highlights:

 1. Willie played the only guitar (besides the bass), and he's a really good guitar player!
 I've always appreciated him for his song writing and his comforting voice, but I kinda disassociate him from his instrument when I listen to recordings.